 The Guardian Who Tried So Hard to Do the Right Thing: Frederica by Georgette Heyer

 Loving someone who holds themselves responsible for you — who has placed themselves in the category of guardian, protector, the person with obligations toward you that preclude other kinds of feelings — is a specific and patient kind of longing.
 The restraint on both sides of that arrangement.
 Him, holding the line because he has decided the line is the right thing.
 Her, not quite pretending she has not noticed what the line is costing him.
 The long game that neither of them can quite acknowledge they are playing.
+Georgette Heyer wrote that long game with the full force of her particular genius in Frederica.

-The Marquis of Alverstoke in Frederica is not a man who takes on responsibilities he did not ask for — he has, in fact, spent his entire adult life avoiding exactly this kind of entanglement.
-Frederica arrives in his orbit through a series of circumstances that leave him nominally responsible for her family’s London season, which he agrees to with the full intention of being minimally involved.
-Georgette Heyer is merciless in engineering his deeper and deeper investment — through her siblings’ various crises, through her practical capability in handling those crises, through the accumulating evidence that she is, in fact, the most interesting person he has encountered in years.
+The Marquis of Alverstoke is not a man who takes on responsibilities he did not ask for — he has, in fact, spent his entire adult life avoiding exactly this kind of entanglement.
+Frederica arrives in his orbit through circumstances that leave him nominally responsible for her family’s London season, which he agrees to with the full intention of being minimally involved.
+Heyer is merciless in engineering his deeper and deeper investment — through her siblings’ various crises, through her practical capability in handling those crises, through the accumulating evidence that she is, in fact, the most interesting person he has encountered in years.
 His studied indifference becomes a performance he is increasingly aware of performing, and she has been quietly aware of it all along.

 Leave a Comment